-If you’ve ever had fried ice cream, you know that nothing compares to the contrast of the crunchy, warm exterior and creamy, cold center.
-It’s heaven!
+Commonly found on Mexican restaurant menus, if you’ve ever had fried ice cream, you know that nothing compares to the contrast of the crunchy, warm exterior and creamy, cold center.

-Making fried ice cream at home can be a bit of a messy bear, so I decided to make things easier, and a little healthier, by rolling frozen balls of ice cream in Heinen’s cornflake cereal, which creates the same flavor and texture we know and love without all of the effort and calories!
+Making fried ice cream at home can get messy, so I’ve made the process easier, and a little better for you, by rolling frozen balls of ice cream in Heinen’s corn flake cereal, which creates the same flavor and texture we know and love without all of the effort and calories!

-These are about to become your new favorite summer dessert!
+These are about to become your new favorite dessert.